facebook/react-native/blog/2017-09-21-react-native-monthly-4.md

 ### Callstack

 - [React Native EU](https://react-native.eu) is over.
 More than 300 participants from 33 countries have visited Wroclaw.
 Talks can be found [on Youtube](https://www.youtube.com/channel/UCUNE_g1mQPuyW975WjgjYxA/videos).
 - We are slowly getting back to our open source schedule after the conference.
-One thing worth mentioning is that we are working on a next release of our [react-native-opentok](https://github.com/callstack/react-native-opentok) that fixes most of the existing issues.
+One thing worth mentioning is that we are working on a next release of [react-native-opentok](https://github.com/callstack/react-native-opentok) that fixes most of the existing issues.

 ### GeekyAnts